 What is the newest, most radical transdisciplinary work at the nexus of architecture, biology and design all about?
 Can we envision modern architecture with life in structural components?
 What new materials do we need to execute new functions, and what are the new functions we foresee?

-Join this session, a part of the Berlin Science Week and ETH Zurich’s RETHINKING Living series, to learn more about the different levels of readiness for implementation and timescales involved in the ongoing work in this fascinating field.
+Watch this session, a part of the Berlin Science Week 2021 and ETH Zurich’s RETHINKING Living series, to learn more about the different levels of readiness for implementation and timescales involved in the ongoing work in this fascinating field.